kfischer-okarin/digital-garden/notes/reference.video-games.stellaris.md

 id: 9ave25uulfqnw4aopjy7qya
 title: Stellaris
 desc: ''
-updated: 1671895611250
+updated: 1672309075176
 created: 1671458867840
 ---
 # Stellaris

+## Building Species
+- Roleplaying Style
+  - Make up a kind of species you like to be
+- Min Max Style
+  - Totally focus on one thing with traits and civics (e.g. Engineering research)
+- Random Species
+- Challenge Run

 ## Exploration
 - 2-4 Science ships in the beginning
 - Leave anomalies in the beginning and focus on finding your neighbors
 - Capture chokepoint systems
-  - Keeping neutral dangers (alive in those systems can be a good defense
+  - Keeping neutral dangers alive in those systems can be a good defense

 ## Traditions
 - usually Discovery / Expansion is good in the beginning